 You may grow out of your allergy if you’re allergic to:

 If you’re allergic to nuts, seeds, shellfish, or peanuts, you will likely have the allergy for life.

 Sunflower ingredients are not as common as egg ingredients, but sunflower can easily hide in food and beauty products.

 If you have a sunflower allergy, you should use caution when using the following:

 Sunflower butter is a relatively new addition to food shelves.
 People with peanut or tree nut allergies have switched to this as a safe alternative.
 It’s important to note that it looks like peanut butter.
 Make sure you know what it is and how to spot it so you can steer clear.

-In this case, knowing where to avoid them is important.
+In this case, knowing where to avoid the seeds is important.
 At baseball parks, for example, they can be everywhere.
 Some allergies can trigger a reaction from contact or even inhalation.
-You’ll want to be extra careful while watching the game.
+You’ll want to be extra careful while attending a ballgame.

 Sunflower seeds may also be found in breads, granola, or cereals.
 Make sure you carefully read the ingredients on these products.

 Sunflower can hide in different oils, so be sure to check labels.
 Sunflower seed oil may be safe for some people with the allergy if it’s highly processed.
 Processing can remove the offending proteins that cause a reaction.
 You should ask your doctor before trying these foods.
 Avoid cold-pressed oils.